 Industrial Design, 2011 CADW

-Luca Casini has re-interpreted the fountain powered by solar energy Gina water fed into a "blue sky" concept: a sensor activates the filtration system.
-When too much water is delivered, "blue sky" does drain the excess water out of the pot, watering the grass with a simple distribution system underground.
+Luca Casini has reinterpreted the solar-powered fountain Gina Acqua powered in a “blue sky” concept: a sensor activates the filtering system.
+When too much water is dispensed, "blue sky" drains the excess water out of the pot, watering the grass with a simple underground distribution system.